benoitvallon/react-native-nw-react-calculator/README.md

 - an iOS App (based on React Native)
 - a Website App in any browser (based on React)
+- a Desktop App (based on NW)

 ## Limitations

-Of course some of the choices made here to share the code between specific build are nt optimal.
-Packaging some of them as npm modules would have been probably a much better idea but it wouldn't have shown all of the project structure as easily and would have made the project harder to understand.
+Of course some of the choices made here to share the code between specific build are not optimal.
+Packaging some of them as npm modules would have been probably a better idea but it wouldn't have shown all of the project structure as easily and would have made the project harder to understand.

 ## What's next

 Here are some thoughts about what can come next:

-- Add some NW implementation to make the project able to run as a Desktop App
 - Make the Website App Isomorphic/Universal

 # How to build/run the projects